 This done, I created a simple scenario for an event inspired by the ballad.
 I then asked Max Bullock, a bop trumpeter studying Fine Art at Manchester Art College to join me with a group of my students from the Foundation Course.
 Max agreed and I then asked one or two friends who had left Welfare State to join us.
 They included Keith Bray, a wonderful and volatile musician who went on to work with Horse + Bamboo for several years.
 We were fortunate in having a singer among the group – Gail Klevan, now a successful London based jeweller.

 So, starting at 10pm on June 22nd1978, a short performance, The Ballad of Ellen Strange, involving a Pilgrim, fireworks, music, song, and the unveiling of a carved memorial stone took place by the cairn of Ellen Strange.
-It was based on the Victorian poem-ballad by John Fawcett Skelton.
+It was based on Fawcett Skelton’s Victorian ballad.
 It was not, as some people have suggested, a ‘re-enactment’ of the murder of Ellen Strange.
 Like a lot of our subsequent work it was art inspired by art.
 At midnight the 55 people who trekked up to the moors were offered hot bread in the shape of devils and blood-red mulled wine from the moorland kitchen.
 This was the first ever Horse + Bamboo show.

 The Cairn and Stone

-The next day, as we cleaned up the site, someone came walking towards us from the high ground above the shooting range, in the direction of the Pilgrims Cross.
-The walker arrived just as we cleared away the final remnants of the performance, leaving just the cairn and the carved stone standing together on the moor.
+The next day, as we cleaned up the site, a walker came towards us from the high ground above the shooting range, in the direction of the Pilgrims Cross.
+He arrived just as we cleared away the final remnants of the performance, leaving just the cairn and the carved stone standing together on the moor.
 He wanted to know what we doing.
 Pointing at the stone he said “…and that must have been here for a few hundred years.”